 - Get a microfiber cloth nice and wet with warm water.
 Microfiber is the right way to go because it’s especially soft and isn’t going to wear down the surface of the keycaps.
 While using a coarser cloth won’t hurt the keycaps in the short term, it can start to wear down the surface of the keys over longer periods of time.
 Paper towels, by contrast, can leave particles behind or scratch the surface.

 - Rub down the surface of the keys and the spaces in between with a dry microfiber cloth.
 Wait until the keyboard is completely dry before you plug it back in.

 - As you do when performing preventative maintenance on your keyboard, make sure to remove your keyboard from any power source to start.
-Also be sure it’s completely dry before you plug it back in to any power source to use it.
+Also, be sure it’s completely dry before you plug it back into any power source.

 - Identify the position of all of your keys.
 Most of the keys are sized the same way, and it can be easy to forget where they go if you don’t save them.
 You can either take a picture of your keys so you have a reference to look back to or write them down on a sheet of paper.
 Either way, it will make the reassembly process easier.

 - Use a keycap puller to remove each of the keys individually.
 A keycap puller can be found at any office supply store, and it’s worth the investment since the keys and switches on a mechanical model keyboard can be expensive.
 Larger keys can be a little more difficult to remove, even with a keycap puller, so if you’re worried, you may want to just wipe them down.